-Troop S's goal is to increase the total number of inspections initiated by a traffic enforcement stop, helping to change driver behavior and thereby reducing the number of large truck and passenger carrier involved collisions statewide.
-Looking at data from FFY 2017 and partial FFY 2018 data, Troop S believes this approach is within the spirit of the Level 3 percentage requirement.
-In FFY 2017, Troop S conducted 27 392 driver / yehicle inspections with 7 446 inspections based on traffic enforcement.
+Troop S's goal is to increase the total number of inspections initiated by a traffic enforcement stop, helping to change driver behavior and partial FFY 2018 data.
+Troop S believes this approach is within the spirit of the Level 3 percentage requirement.
+In FFY 2017, Troop S conducted 27,392 driver / vehicle inspections with 7,446 inspections based on traffic enforcement.
 This equals 27% of all inspection levels.
-In FFY 2019 Troop S conducted 35 557 driver / yehicle inspections with 8 919 based on traffic enforcement.
-This equals 25% of all inspection levels.
-While Level 3 inspections, 15% for FFY 2019 are below FMCSA expectations, Troop S is still targeting driver behavior issues.
+As of 07/09/2020, according to MCMIS year to date FFY 2020 data (last update 07/03/2020), Troop S has conducted 20,098 roadside inspections with 4,014 based on traffic enforcement.
+This equals 19% of all inspection levels being traffic enforcement inspections.
+Troop S believes the reduction in percentages from previous years are due to reduction in personnel and COVID-19 restrictions.
 All inspection personnel work to ultimately satisfy the Oklahoma and national goal of reducing collisions and fatal collisions involving large truck and passenger carriers.
 Troop S personnel and/or assignments are located throughout Oklahoma in order to address large truck and passenger carrier collisions.
 Troop S divides Oklahoma into five geographical sectors to ensure proper coverage of the state which includes both full time and part time personnel.
 The sectors and number of personnel currently assigned are as follows:

-ROADSIDE INSPECTION PROGRAM\ Northeast- 1 Lieutenant, 9 full time inspectors, and 14 part time inspectors.
-Northwest- 1 Lieutenant, 11 full time inspectors, and 11 part time inspectors.
-Southwest- 1 Lieutenant, 9 full time inspectors, 11 part time inspectors Southeast- 1 Lieutenant, 11 full time inspectors, and 13 part time inspectors.
-POE- 1 Lieutenant, 13 full time inspectors
+ROADSIDE INSPECTION PROGRAM Northeast- 1 Lieutenant, 5 full time inspectors, and 14 part time inspectors.
+Northwest- 1 Lieutenant, 9 full time inspectors, and 7 part time inspectors.
+Southwest- 1 Lieutenant, 7 full time inspectors, 7 part time inspectors Southeast- 1 Lieutenant, 9 full time inspectors, and 9 part time inspectors.
+POE- 1 Lieutenant, 16 full time inspectors

-\The FTE positions fluctuate throughout the grant period based on transfers in and out of Troop S, retirements, and promotions.
+The FTE positions fluctuate throughout the grant period based on transfers in and out of Troop S, retirements, and promotions.

 Full time inspectors are assigned to a sector in which they reside but are allowed to travel to other areas that require attention.
 Part time inspectors are limited to the county and/or Troop they are assigned unless on a special emphasis such as Road Check.
-All inspectors, with the exception of those assigned to a fixed site, conduct mobile enforcement and perform both inspection and traffic enforcement activities
+All inspectors, with the exception of those assigned to a fixed site, conduct mobile enforcement and perform both inspection and traffic enforcement activities.